Gavision97/DLResearchPPI/Project 3 Web Scraping and Data Analysis/README.md

 # Project 3 Data Analysis and Web Scraping #

+In Project 3, I employed various data analysis tools and web scraping techniques to enhance our dataset.
+Utilizing libraries such as pandas facilitated efficient data manipulation, while employing Selenium and BeautifulSoup enabled effective web scraping.
+These tools played a crucial role in handling challenges related to 'Target Pref.
+Name' values, ensuring data accuracy, and enhancing the overall quality of our deep learning model.

+Main Libraries :
+- Pandas
+- Selenium & BeautifulSoup

 ## Sub Project 3.1 - Integrins ##

 The initial dataset from Project 2 revealed challenges with the `Target Pref.
 Name = Integrins`, including non-unique names and ungeneralized data.